School of Statistics

 3. Do not let anyone else use your account.

-4. Attempting to compromise the security of our computers is strictly forbidden.
+4. Attempts to compromise the security of our computers are strictly forbidden.

 5. Using our computers to compromise the security of someone else’s is strictly forbidden.